Solomon Islands close to security deal with China, alarming neighbors

 Opposition leader Matthew Wale said he warned Australian officials of the proposed deal with China in August but found it “frustrating” that Canberra had failed to prevent the plan from proceeding.

 Australian Prime Minister Scott Morrison has said the agreement is of “great concern” but denied his administration hadn’t acted quickly enough.
 In phone calls Monday night, Morrison reportedly pressed the leaders of Fiji and Papua New Guinea to help persuade the Solomon Islands to abandon the deal with China.
-And on Tuesday morning, Morrison discussed the issue with his New Zealand counterpart, Jacinda Ardern, who has called the agreement a “potential militarization of the region.”
+And on Tuesday morning, Morrison discussed the issue with his counterpart from New Zealand, Jacinda Ardern, who has called the agreement a “potential militarization of the region.”

 American officials have also objected to the proposed deal.